apache/druid/docs/development/extensions-core/k8s-jobs.md

 ### Gotchas

-- All Druid Pods belonging to one Druid cluster must be inside the same Kubernetes namespace.
+- With the exception of task pods, all Druid Pods belonging to one Druid cluster must be inside the same Kubernetes namespace.

 - You must have a role binding for the overlord's service account that provides the needed permissions for interacting with Kubernetes.
 An example spec could be: